riskframe/ai-rmm/framework/govern-3.1.md

 #### Sub Practices

-1. Promote a culture that values diversity of thought, perspective, and background in AI risk management discussions.
+1. Promote (encourage and chamption) a culture that values diversity of thought, perspective, and background in AI risk management discussions.

 2. Encourage open and respectful communication among team members with varying viewpoints.